Alexander Abramov-Mirov: Life

 It appears to have been in 1926 that he relocated and took over leadership of the OMS at its Moscow headquarters, in succession to Osip Piatnitsky (who nevertheless continued to play a leading role in the Intelligence department of the ECCI).
 Abramov remained in this post for nearly ten years, personally responsible for a wide range of "technical" espionage and communications tasks in the Comintern.
-Contemporaries later remembered him as a friendly, competent and loyal comrade.
+Contemporaries later remembered him as a friendly, competent, and loyal comrade.

 After the seventh Comintern World Congress which took place in 1935, Abramov was increasingly edged out of positions of influence within the ECCI.
 In September 1936 he was transferred to the Intelligence Section of the Red Army, where he took the title "Assistant Chief of the 4th Intelligence General Staff Control", which involved leadership of Soviet military intelligence in the Spanish Civil War, an unfolding situation in which the Soviet leadership took a close and active interest.

 In the end, like most OMS workers, he became a victim of the Great Terror/Purge.
-He was arrested on 21 May 1937 by the NKVD which imputed to him a central role in the (almost certainly fictitious) "Anti-Comintern Block", which was said to have destroyed the Comintern from the inside.
+He was arrested on 21 May 1937 by the NKVD, which imputed to him a central role in the (almost certainly fictitious) "Anti-Comintern Block", which was said to have destroyed the Comintern from the inside.
 Among the various accusations, it was said that he had used the OMS to channel money to Trotsky, who had fallen foul of Stalin some years earlier but was, at this stage, still alive and living in exile while trying to hide from Soviet agents.
-During his interrogation Abramov was probably badly tortured, since like many others similarly treated in this purge, he signed a "confession" which imputed guilt to his former co-workers.
-It was also recorded that he had implicated his former boss, Piatnitsky.
+During his interrogation, Abramov was probably badly tortured, since like many others similarly treated in this purge, he signed a "confession" which imputed guilt to his former co-workers.
+It was also recorded that he had implicated his former boss, Osip Piatnitsky.
 On 25 November 1937 it was determined by the Military Collegium of the Supreme Court of the Soviet Union that he had led the Trotskyist terror organisation within the Comintern, and also worked for the German Intelligence services.
 The death sentence was carried out by shooting on 26 November 1937.
 The same court rehabilitated him on 18 January 1958.

 Family

 Alexander Lasarevich married Elena Germanovna Mirova (born Saratov, 1899).
-During the Spanish Civil War she worked as a correspondent in Spain for the Russian News Agency (TASS).
+During the Spanish Civil War, she worked as a correspondent in Spain for the Russian News Agency (TASS).
 She was shot on 8 February 1938, like her husband a victim of the Great Terror/Purge.